Sebsterio/warmup/README.md

 ## TODO

+- upload bug
-- Alina mobile bug
+- flatness bug
+- embed proportions ffs
+- conditionally enable clicks if forceYT is on

 #### Juice

-- preload media
 - animated transition when images change

+- firebase fail fallback (locaStorage)
 - settings panel -> localStorage (don't save url settings)
-- firebase fail fallback (locaStorage)
 - pin items -> localStorage

 - add option to disable interactivity and run CSS animation (for extended use)
-- upload audio (local only?) (play random one?)
+- upload audio (local only OR play random one)
 - change bg (local only?)

 ## How to use